jonkemp/slush-ng-app/README.md

 $ cd my-slush-ng-app && slush ng-app
 ```

 Once you run the generator, you will not need to run `npm install` or `bower install` as that is done automatically by the generator.

 See the [angular-seed](https://github.com/angular/angular-seed) docs for more information.

 ## Getting To Know Slush

 Slush is a tool that uses Gulp for project scaffolding.

-Slush does not contain anything "out of the box", except the ability to locate installed slush generators and to run them with liftoff.

-To find out more about Slush, check out the [documentation](https://github.com/klei/slush).
+To find out more about Slush, check out the [documentation](https://github.com/slushjs/slush).

 ## Contributing